For local resources,

 choose a city page in Illinois:

-Fixed Wing Flight Schools in Illinois
+Fixed Wing Flight Schools Illinois

-Part 61 fixed-wing flight school programs can be just as powerful but is not approved by the FAA.
-Part 61 fixed-wing flight school programs are tailored to meet the student's particular needs (schedule and approach to training is more flexible.
-Part 61 fixed-wing flight schools programs are more suitable for the students with previous training experience, or one who needs a more flexible training schedule.
+Part 61 fixed wing flight schools in Illinois can be just as powerful, but is not approved by the FAA.
+Part 61 fixed wing flight schools are tailored to meet the student's particular needs (schedule and approach to training which is more flexible).
+Part 61 flight school programs are more suitable for the students with previous training experience, or one who needs a more flexible training schedule.